 * Student's volunteering fees apply when you sign up for at least 10 hours of Private Lessons or for 20 hours of Group Lessons.
 The only exception to these fees is when you volunteer for 5 days or less in which case there is no placement fee: only a $10 per day (students) or $30 per day (non students) fee.
 In this case 50% of the daily fee goes to the volunteer organization where you will be working at and these daily fees do not cover the home stay setup fee if students decide to live with a local host family.

-Volunteer orientation sessions take place whenever a volunteer arrives to Boquete, Panama and volunteer placements can start on any day of the year.
+Volunteer orientation sessions take place whenever a volunteer arrives to Boquete, Panama City or Bocas del Toro, and volunteer placements can start on any day of the year.
 Volunteers are encouraged to arrive on the Friday before their placement to have the weekend to explore the area and gain comfort with the culture.
 You may stay for one week to twelve weeks.
 Your stay can be extended beyond twelve weeks on a case-by-case basis (depending upon visa requirements).
 Fees can be paid upon arrival.
 Your program fee does not cover your accommodation nor the transportion from your accommodation to your volunteer project each day.